How to Monetize a Podcast

 The Case for Podcast Monetization

 Podcasts cost money to run.
-Whether you’re a hobbyist, an expert looking to build authority, or starting a business centered on podcasting, you’ll incur expenses along the way.
-When you plan your monetization strategy early on in the process, you set yourself up for the long haul.
+Whether you’re a hobbyist, an expert looking to build authority, or the founder of a business centered on podcasting, you’ll incur expenses along the way.
+When you plan your monetization strategy early on, you set yourself up for the long haul.
 You can launch and grow your show without it becoming a giant money pit.

 Even if making money is not your primary goal, monetization is still key to understanding and growing your audience.
 The process of monetization is first and foremost about understanding the value of your audience.